simonbs/TreeSitterLanguages/README.md

 There are two reasons this package exists:

-1. As an easy way to add several Tree-sitter languges to an app and particularly to an app that uses the [Runestone](https://github.com/simonbs/runestone) framework.
+1. As an easy way to add several Tree-sitter languages to an app and particularly to an app that uses the [Runestone](https://github.com/simonbs/runestone) framework.
 2. To show how a Tree-sitter language can be wrapped in a Swift package.

 It is not recommended to use this package if you only ned to add a few Tree-sitter languages to your app.
 Instead you should add the languages manually.